Tigernut Chocolate Chip Cookies (AIP)

 - Preheat the oven to 375 F and line a baking sheet with parchment paper.

-- Pour vanilla, maple syrup, and coconut oil into the batter.
+- Pour the vanilla extract, maple syrup, and coconut oil into the batter.
 Stir well to combine.
-Fold in the chocolate chips and sea salt until fully incorporated.
+Fold in the chocolate chips and salt until fully incorporated.

-- Form the batter into cookies about 1-1.5 inches in diameter.
+- Form the batter into cookies about 1-1.5 inches in diameter and evenly space on the baking sheet.
+Gently press them down with the palm of your hand.
 You'll have 7-8 cookies

 - Bake in the preheated oven for 8-10 minutes.
 Remove from the oven and allow to cool (preferably on a cooling rack) for at least 20-25 minutes… these cookies will break if they don't cool!